dsanson/termpdf.py/README.md

 to end of buffer).
 If you want to select some text and send that to nvim, you need to enter "visual select mode":

-    v:              visual select mode
+    s:              visual select mode
     n:              insert note in nvim
     a:              append note in nvim

 While in visual select mode, use `j` and `k` (with counts) to move up and down.
-Use `s` to toggle between selecting and not.
+Use `v` to toggle between selecting and not.
 Use `y` to copy all the text within the selection to the clipboard, `n` to insert the text at the cursor point of an attached nvim session  or `a` to append it to the end of an attached nvim session.

 If your document has an associated bibtex citekey (see below), yanked text will include a pandoc-style citation: